Ai Wearables Value-based Care Models 2025

 • Remote consultations: Wearables enable remote consultations and virtual visits with healthcare providers.

-• Team-based care: Wearables facilitate collaboration among different members of the healthcare team, including physicians, nurses, and therapists.
+• Team-based care: Wearables make easier collaboration among different members of the healthcare team, including physicians, nurses, and therapists.

 4. Enhanced Patient Engagement and Empowerment

 Wearables can empower patients to take a more active role in their own care by providing them with real-time feedback on their health behaviors and progress towards their goals.
 Gamification and social support features can further enhance patient engagement and motivation.
-For example, patients can track their steps, compete with friends, and earn rewards for achieving their activity goals.
+To give you an idea, patients can track their steps, compete with friends, and earn rewards for achieving their activity goals.

 • Gamified interventions: Wearables can incorporate gamification elements to make health-related activities more engaging and enjoyable.